 Did you suffer injuries due to a medical professional’s negligence?
-You need a Georgia medical malpractice lawyer that will get you the amount you deserve.
+You need a Georgia medical malpractice lawyer who will get you the amount you deserve.
 Call now for a free consultation: (706) 354-4000

 Medical errors are reportedly the third-leading cause of death in the United States, behind only heart disease and cancer.
 In Georgia, medical malpractice cases are common.
 Since 2004, there have been 524 medical malpractice cases filed in the State of Georgia.